Last Updated on

 Update!
 I wrote this post in 2017 after having my Peloton Cycle about 6 months.
-I have now had it for over two years and I am still as enthused as when I originally wrote this.
+I have now had it for almost three years and I am still as enthused as when I originally wrote this.

 The Peloton is the only exercise I have stuck with this long in my life.
 I have lost over 30 postpartum pounds and workout every day.